 being left alone.
 He is a natural lap dog, very devoted to owners and quite playful.

-This breed has good intelligence, adapts to any environment and is easily trained in house rules.
+This breed, nicknamed Charlies, have good intelligence, adapts to any environment and are easily trained in house rules.

 He doesn't bark a lot, but can make a respectable watchdog!